Jewels of Anne of Denmark: Jacob Kroger

 She brought a German jeweller Jacob Kroger with her to Scotland in May 1590.
 Kroger is known to have made fixing and buttons for the queen's costume, he described his work to an English border official John Carey in 1594.
 Kroger fled to England with some of the queen's jewels and a French stable worker called Guillaume Martin.
 He was returned to Edinburgh and executed.

-He may have been replaced by a French goldsmith called "Clei" of whom little is known.
+Kroger may have been replaced by a French goldsmith called "Clei" of whom little is known.
+Clei was dismissed in 1597.
+Accounts mention a payment to Anne's servant "Kay" in 1591, possibly the same person.

 Gift-giving and the baptism of Prince Henry

 When Anne of Denmark was pregnant in December 1593, it was said that James VI gave Anne of Denmark the "greatest part of his jewels", possibly including the large table-cut diamond and cabochon ruby pendant known as the "Great H of Scotland" which had belonged to Mary, Queen of Scots.
 Her son, Prince Henry, was born at Stirling Castle on 19 February.
-On 8 April 1594, possibly marking her "churching", James VI gave Anne a gold garnishing or headdress made by Thomas Foulis with two rubies and 24 diamonds, and an opal ring.
+On 8 April 1594, possibly marking her "churching", James VI gave Anne a group of jewels set in gold by Thomas Foulis including two rubies and 24 diamonds.
+He sent her an opal ring, a gift described as a "token".

 In August 1594 her son Prince Henry was baptised at Stirling Castle.
+The ceremony involved involved a "ducal crown" which was placed on a table during the ceremony.
+It was "a low crown competent for a duke, set with diamonds, sapphires, emeralds and rubies".
+A low crown was a circlet without imperial arches.
+This crown was placed on tHenry's head by James VI or held by the King after the ceremony when Henry's titles were pronounced in the King's Hall in the Palace.

+The ambassadors brought gifts.
 Joachim von Bassewitz was sent by Anne's grandfather, the Duke of Mecklenburg, with a gold chain or necklace for the queen, described as "very fair and antique".
 By antique it was meant the piece was made in modern classicising renaissance style.
 The necklace comprised rubies, chrysolites, and hyacinths set in roses.
 Bassewitz explained that it represented the combined English roses of York and Lancaster.
 It was suitable to wear on the front of gown "made after the French fashion, as the Queene now doth use".

 Adam Crusius, the ambassador from the Duke of Brunswick brought his master's miniature portrait in a locket with his name set in diamonds and a scene of the death of Actaeon watched by Diana and her nymphs, his blood running from the "byting of the Doggs" picked out with polished rubies.
 A large pendant showing a scene of Diana and Actaeon is depicted worn on the sleeve in a 1589 portrait of Frances Brydges, Lady Chandos, by Hieronimo Custodis at Woburn Abbey.

+James VI gave Anne a pointed diamond ring shortly before the baptism of their son Robert at Dunfermline Palace in May 1602.